Castle Bravo: SHRIMPs indirect drive

 Attached to the cylindrical ballistic case was a natural-uranium liner, the radiation case, that was about 2.5 cm thick.
-Its internal surface was lined with a copper liner that was about 240 μm thick, and made from 0.08-μm thick copper foil, to increase the overall albedo of the hohlraum.
+Its internal surface was lined with copper that was about 240 μm thick, and made from 0.08-μm thick copper foil, to increase the overall albedo of the hohlraum.
 Copper possesses excellent reflecting properties, and its low cost, compared to other reflecting materials like gold, made it useful for mass-produced hydrogen weapons.
 Hohlraum albedo is a very important design parameter for any inertial-confinement configuration.
 A relatively high albedo permits higher interstage coupling due to the more favorable azimuthal and latitudinal angles of reflected radiation.
 The limiting value of the albedo for high-Z materials is reached when the thickness is 5–10 g/cm^{2}, or 0.5–1.0 free paths.
 Thus, a hohlraum made of uranium much thicker than a free path of uranium would be needlessly heavy and costly.
 At the same time, the angular anisotropy increases as the atomic number of the scatterer material is reduced.
 Therefore, hohlraum liners require the use of copper (or, as in other devices, gold or aluminium), as the absorption probability increases with the value of Z_{eff} of the scatterer.
 There are two sources of X-rays in the hohlraum: the primary's irradiance, which is dominant at the beginning and during the pulse rise; and the wall, which is important during the required radiation temperature's (T_{r}) plateau.
 The primary emits radiation in a manner similar to a flash bulb, and the secondary needs constant T_{r} to properly implode.
 This constant wall temperature is dictated by the ablation pressure requirements to drive compression, which lie on average at about 0.4 keV (out of a range of 0.2 to 2 keV), corresponding to several million kelvins.
 Wall temperature depended on the temperature of the primary's core which peaked at about 5.4 keV during boosted-fission.
 The final wall-temperature, which corresponds to energy of the wall-reradiated X-rays to the secondary's pusher, also drops due to losses from the hohlraum material itself.
 Natural uranium nails, lined to the top of their head with copper, attached the radiation case to the ballistic case.
 The nails were bolted in vertical arrays in a double-shear configuration to better distribute the shear loads.
 This method of attaching the radiation case to the ballistic case was first used successfully in the Ivy Mike device.
 The radiation case had a parabolic end, which housed the COBRA primary that was employed to create the conditions needed to start the fusion reaction, and its other end was a cylinder, as also seen in Bravo's declassified film.